Ryan Howard (The Office): Season 5

-In the first episode of season 5, it is revealed that Ryan has been released with a sentence of community service, and has gotten sober.
+In the first episode of season 5, it is revealed that Ryan has been released with a sentence of community service and has gotten sober.
 Michael hires Ryan through the temp agency as the fill-in receptionist.
 In a deleted scene, he receives a call from David Wallace for Michael.
-Infuriated that Ryan is back at Dunder Mifflin, Wallace abuses Ryan by telephone in front of the staff.
+Infuriated that Ryan is back at Dunder Mifflin, Wallace yells at Ryan on the phone in front of the staff.
 This prompts Michael to defend Ryan and save his job.
-However, Ryan still exhibits the ego issues he developed in the fourth season.
+However, Ryan still exhibits the narcissistic ego he developed in the fourth season.

 Ryan moves back to the annex with Kelly soon before Pam is scheduled to return.
 He starts showing off in front of Kelly and the two start kissing passionately.
 Ryan tells Kelly to break up with Darryl via text message.
-Darryl responds quickly saying "it's cool", with Kelly overjoyed and Ryan shocked.
+Darryl responds quickly saying "It's cool", with Kelly overjoyed and Ryan shocked.
 In "Frame Toby", Ryan breaks up with Kelly again, saying he is going with friends to Thailand, but convinces her to have sex with him one last time and give him some traveling money.

 Ryan is not seen again until the episode "Dream Team" in which he is seen working at a bowling alley until being hired by Michael to work at the Michael Scott Paper Company where he makes his first sale.
-His appearance has changed drastically with having a tan from his trip to Thailand (later revealed to be Fort Lauderdale) and his hair is dyed blonde.
+His appearance has changed drastically with having a tan from his supposed trip to Thailand (later revealed to be Fort Lauderdale), and his hair is dyed blonde.

-Initially, Ryan acts with disinterest and irresponsibility toward the new company, choosing to spend his time talking on his telephone and surfing the web, which, along with lack of space, causes tension with Pam.
-However, as time passes, relations between the employees become more amicable as Ryan's behavior matures.
+Initially, Ryan seems unmotivated in the new company, spending his time chatting on the telephone and surfing the web, which, along with a lack of space, causes tension with Pam.
+However, relations between the employees improve as Ryan's behavior matures.
 Bonding with Pam and Michael over the company's relative success and through the close quarters, Ryan becomes more active and involved.

-After the buyout of The Michael Scott Paper Company by Dunder-Mifflin, much to David Wallace's vocal opposition, Ryan is initially rehired as a salesperson, though, as a result of budget problems, is reduced back to the position of a temporary employee.
-In an interview, he says now that he is a temp again the only thing, he can control is his food, eating five small meals a day.
+After the buyout of The Michael Scott Paper Company by Dunder Mifflin, overruling David Wallace's vocal opposition, Ryan is initially rehired as a salesperson, although, as a result of budget problems, he is demoted back to a temporary employee.
+In an interview, he says now that he is a temp again, the only thing he can control is his food, eating five small meals a day.